Luon-vn/uYouPlus/README.md

 3. **YouRememberCaption**: make YouTube remember your video caption setting (if not already).

-4. **YTNoCheckLocalNetwork**: block the Local Network permission popup.

-5. **YTSystemAppearance**: sync the YouTube theme (dark/light) with the system theme.

-6. **YTClassicVideoQuality:** since YouTube v16.xx, you need one more step to change the video quality.
+4. **YTClassicVideoQuality:** since YouTube v16.xx, you need one more step to change the video quality.
 YTClassicVideoQuality brings back the old video quality selector, which is a lot better than the new one.

+5. **YTNoCheckLocalNetwork**: block the Local Network permission popup.

+6. **YTNoHoverCards:** offer an option to enable/disable the annoying suggested videos show up at the end of the videos.

+7. **YTSystemAppearance**: sync the YouTube theme (dark/light) with the system theme.

-7. **YTUHD:** unlock VP9 codec and in effect, enables video quality of 2K and 4K.
+8. **YTUHD:** unlock VP9 codec and in effect, enables video quality of 2K and 4K.
 You can enable/disable YTUHD in YouTube Settings => Video quality preferences.

-8. **YouPiP:** enable YouTube's **native PiP**.
+9. **YouPiP:** enable YouTube's **native PiP**.
 More options are in YouTube Settings => General.

-9. **YTNoHoverCards:** offer an option to enable/disable the annoying suggested videos show up at the end of the videos.

 # Known issues

-1. **uYOu**: all uYou issues are listed [here](https://github.com/MiRO92/uYou-for-YouTube/issues). **Make sure you take a look at it before reporting any bugs**!
+1. **uYou**: all known-issues of uYou are listed [here](https://github.com/MiRO92/uYou-for-YouTube/issues). **Make sure you take a look at it before reporting any bugs**!

 3. **iSponsorBlock**: the modified time doesn't show up in the seek bar.